amimimor/irc-spark-streaming/README.md

 3. type word on the first terminal and enter, switch back to the spark streaming app and see if the counts appear

 ## Exercise 2 - Spark Streaming Application For Wikipedia IRC Stream
-### 1 - based on the irc1.py code, add the following calculation and run:
+### based on the irc1.py code, add the following calculation and run:
 1. count the number of wikipedia line edits per country
 2. find the max and min line edits per country (use DStream#transform)

-### 2 - based on the irc1.py code, use window functions to find:
+### based on the irc1.py code, use window functions to find:
-1.
+1. a
-2.
+2. b